YutaUme/CS/README.md

 # CS
 Cuckoo Search (CS) Python Source Code
-This code is designed based on agent based algorithm.
+This code is designed based on agent based model.
 ※Please tell me when I make mistakes in this code.

 # Module